Tag: Fotonovela (Page 2 of 5)

 FOTONOVELA featuring MARSHEAUX Close To Me (2013)

-A new FOTONOVELA album would not have been complete without the voices of MARSHEAUX given how the two parties are joined at the hip.
-While one of the two featured tracks ‘Big Black Hole’ didn’t veer too far from the usual MARSHEAUX formula, ‘Close To Me’ delivered some enigmatic pop in a surprisingly higher register than Marianthi and Sophie had reached before, recalling SANDRA’s ‘Maria Magdalena’.
+A new FOTONOVELA album would not have been complete without the voices of Marianthi and Sophie; while one of the two featured tracks ‘Big Black Hole’ didn’t veer too far from the usual MARSHEAUX formula, ‘Close To Me’ delivered some enigmatic pop in a surprisingly higher register than the had reached before, recalling Sandra’s ‘Maria Magdalena’.
 The excellent album also featured James New, Sarah Blackwood and Bethany Cassidy.

 Available on the FOTONOVELA album ‘A Ton Of Love’ via Undo Records